domjos1994/UniTrackerMobile/README.md

 The Library is licensed under the Apache GNU Affero General Public License version 3.<br/>
 A copy of the License is in the License-Folder.

-### Spotlight
-The Application uses Spotlight developed by TakuSemba.<br/>
-The Library is licensed under the Apache License version 2.<br/>
-A copy of the License is in the License-Folder.

 ### MPAndroidChart
 The Application uses MPAndroidChart developed by PhilJay.<br/>
 The Library is licensed under the Apache License version 2.<br/>